Welcome to Aberdeen for a Fairer World.

 Aberdeen for a Fairer World MDEC appreciates all forms of volunteer help in our activities.
 We have projects in the office and off-campus that always welcome outside help.
 Please email email@example.com for more information or if you are interested in volunteering.

 Founded over 30 years ago as the Third World Centre, running the first solely Fair Trade retail outlet in the Kirk of St Nicholas, our activities grew as we led the Aberdeen Fairtrade City campaign, achieving Fair Trade status for the city in 2004, and also developed the Montgomery Development Education Centre (MDEC).

-Currently AFW’s education work is funded by the Scottish Government, the Department for International Development (as facilitators of the Global Learning Programme Scotland in the North East of Scotland) and The Wood Foundation.
+Currently AFW’s education work is funded by the Scottish Government and the Department for International Development (as facilitators of the Global Learning Programme Scotland in the North East of Scotland).

 Membership is free to anyone interested in global concerns and keen to support our aims.